 Adoptive parents overwhelmed by the amount of paperwork confronting them may not consider how important it is to understand how to get a birth certificate.
 But like an adult’s passport or driver’s license, the birth certificate is a key entry point to many of a child’s daily experiences, from enrolling in preschool to seeing a doctor or signing up for Little League.
 Amidst all of the logistical planning adoptive parents must do, learning how to get a new birth certificate should be at the top of their list of priorities.
 Here’s what you need to know about the birth certificate for your newly adopted child.

 Adopted children will have two birth certificates.

-One certificate will be created at birth, and the other is filled out when parents finalize the adoption.
+One birth certificate will be created at birth, and the other is filled out when parents finalize the adoption.
 The vital information will be the same on both (date and time of birth, etc).
 The original birth certificate will list the birth mother’s name, as well as the name she gave to the child.
-Adoptive parents can change this name to the one they have picked out on the new birth certificate.
-The new certificate will list both partners as the parents.
+Adoptive parents can change this name to the one they have picked out on the new birth certificate, which will list both partners as the parents.